 Altdorf and the Apple Shot by William Tell

 For these reasons, Swiss Gold Safe Ltd chose the canton of Uri as its headquarters in 2006.
 This means that the private warehouse company belongs to the original part of Switzerland because Uri is one of the founding cantons of the country.
 The main town of Altdorf and the company’s headquarters are nestled between Lake Uri and the mountains of the Uri Alps.
 According to Schiller’s play, Altdorf is the setting for William Tell’s famous apple shot.
 Since 1895, the Tell Monument, a bronze statue depicting the Swiss national hero and his son, has been on display in the town hall square.

-Swiss Gold Safe maintains private high-security vaults for the storage of precious metals such as gold or silver, as well as jewellery, works of art, cash, important documents, cryptocurrencies, digital media and much more.
-These off-bank facilities are located in Altdorf as well as the neighbouring town of Amsteg and another, undisclosed location.
+Swiss Gold Safe maintains private high-security vaults in Altdorf, in neighbouring Amsteg, and at another secret location.
+These state-of-the-art facilities offer bank-independent storage of precious metals such as gold and silver, jewellery, works of art, cash, important documents, crypto currencies, digital media and much more.
 Swiss and European customers have access to safe deposit boxes, vaults or warehouse facilities at their disposal for individual storage.

 For investors who want to protect their physical valuables and store them independently of banks, the Gotthard area – with its natural fortifications – is a safe place in every respect.
-Investors can choose between safe deposit boxes or segregated storage.
+At our Gotthard-Vaults, investors can opt to use either safe deposit boxes or segregated storage.
 Indeed, customers can rely on discretion, reliability and the safeguarding of property without any restrictions.
 These values are firmly anchored in the long history of Switzerland as well as its current traditions.
 Valuables and important documents are stored in the privately managed Swiss Gold Safe storage facilities according to the latest security standards.

 All the while, the legendary figure of William Tell watches over everything as a symbol of freedom and independence.